Updated: Sep 9, 2021

 Why did you apply to the King's EMDP?

 After being unsuccessful with my application to medical school the first time around and having to take a gap year, I (understandably) really wanted to make sure that I successfully gained a place at medical school.
-The King's EMDP was one of the courses that I was sure I met all of the criteria for.
-A course like the EMDP may be right for you if you also didn't get into medical school the first time around, you didn’t take sciences at A-Level, you didn’t get the best grades at A-Level, and/or if you meet the specific eligibility criteria.
+I met all of the criteria and a course like the EMDP may be right for you if you also didn't get into medical school the first time around, you didn’t take sciences at A-Level, you didn’t get the best grades at A-Level, and/or if you meet the specific eligibility criteria.

 I felt that undertaking the King's EMDP prepared me a lot better for my clinical years and allowed me to score my highest in my Year 1 examinations (I scored in the top 15% in all my first-year exams)!
 I also got to live out my first year TWICE and it gave me so much more time to become the best version of myself, especially when getting involved in extra-curricular activities.
 I was given more time to figure out what exam techniques and revision methods worked best for me, which has allowed me to continue to excel in my studies.
 EMDP students also receive extra pastoral and financial support.
 You are eligible for certain bursaries to support you throughout your studies and you also get given textbooks and study materials such as Netter's Anatomy Flashcards allowing you to save money on such resources.
 Furthermore, you also get invited to fancy celebratory dinners and special award ceremonies for EMDP high-achievers, sponsored by the Worshipful Company of Barbers.
 After the completion of your first 2 years, you are awarded a free Littmann stethoscope (see this blog post picture for when we got awarded ours).
 This is the beauty of the programme and the students it exists to serve!